Irritable bowel syndrome info by Ray Sahelian, M.D. health food and healing information

 Many people turn to natural treatments to relieve irritable bowel

-syndrome symptoms because there is no one treatment for irritable bowel syndrome
+syndrome symptoms because there is no one traditional medical treatment or

 that works for everyone.